Plecostomus (Pelco) Care Guide: Species, Tank Setup, Tank Size, and Breeding

 They live for 10-15 years.

-Plecostomus fish are quite popular among fish, keeping enthusiasts for their appearance and the level of care required to keep them.
+Plecostomus fish are quite popular among fish-keeping enthusiasts because of their appearance and the level of care required to keep them.

 Pleco Fish Behavior

-Pleco fish, short for Plecostomus fish, are nocturnal, and you will find them active all night but find quiet the whole day.
+Pleco fish, short for Plecostomus fish, are nocturnal, and you will find them active all night but quiet the whole day.
 At night, these bottom-dwellers can be seen cleaning up the tank by sucking up algae.
 Their suckermouth does the job well.
-This is why they are also called Sucker fish.
+This is why they are also called Suckerfish.

-In the day, they will look tired and hiding behind the plants.
-These fishes are omnivores, but still many believe that they are just algae eaters.
+During the day, they will look tired and hide behind the plants.
+These fishes are omnivores, but still, many believe that they are just algae eaters.
 This belief can lead to nutrient deficiency in your Pleco fish.

 The major part of their diet includes algae, but they also need meat to complete their diet and remain healthy.
 They have a non-aggressive temperament so they can be easily kept in a community tank.
-But due to their large size, they will need a lot of space to swim and do other activities.
+However, their large size will require a lot of space to swim and do other activities.

 Plecostomus Fish Appearance